Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-maritime-machinations.md

 - He has some new pieces that no audience has heard yet, and he's excited to see how they'll be received.

 # The Gala
 At the gala, dozens of guests will arrive and Tallis will stand at the gate to receive everyone.
-The three old ladies, Agatha, Glinda, and Mathilda will arrive uninvited.
-Tallis will let them in, feeling a little guilty for not inviting them.
+The three old ladies, Agatha, Glinda, and Mathilda will arrive even if they weren't invited.
+Tallis will let them in, feeling a little guilty if they didn't invite them.

 [describe the gala]